ianpierreg/star-wars-movies/README.md

 DOCS
 -----
-I put together some basic doc so it is easier to navigate and understand the project.
+I put together some basic documentation so it makes the project easier to navigate and understand.

 Components
 ----------